carobs9/CycleGAN_Monet/README.md

 - Generating a real image from a Monet painting:

+### Model 2:

+- 10 epochs
+- augmented data
-### Model 2: 10 epochs with augmented data and a 0.004 learning rate
+- 0.004 learning rate

 - Losses curve for 10 epochs: